Mother church

 Mother church or matrice is a term depicting the Christian Church as a mother in her functions of nourishing and protecting the believer.
-It may also refer to the primary church of a Christian denomination or diocese, i.e. a cathedral or a metropolitan church.
+It may also refer to the primary church of a Christian denomination or diocese, i.e. a cathedral church, or the oldest church of a particular locality.
 For a particular individual, one's mother church is the church in which one received the sacrament of baptism.
 The term has specific meanings within different Christian traditions.
 Catholics refer to the Catholic Church as "Holy Mother Church".

 Church as an organization

 Primatial local churches

 The "first see", or primatial see, of a regional or national church is sometimes referred to as the mother church of that nation.
-For example, the local Church of Armagh is the primatial see of Ireland, because it was the first established local church in that country.
+For example, Armagh is the primatial see of Ireland, because it was the first established local church in that country.
 Similarly, Rome is the primatial see of Italy, and Baltimore of the United States, and so on.

 The first local church in all of Christianity is that of Jerusalem, the site of the Passion of the Christ and of Pentecost, making it the Mother Church of all Christianity.